This post may contain affiliate links. Read the full disclosure here.

 Keeping both you and your baby healthy while breastfeeding requires a proper meal plan and some guidance.
 If you would like a step-by-step program to help you lose weight safely, check out all our courses, programs, challenges, & recipe book.

 I am about 8 days postpartum now, and I was so happy to see my milk start coming in about 4 days postpartum.
 Breastfeeding in the first couple of days can feel useless because it doesn’t seem like anything is coming out.
-The newborn keeps sucking and practicing latching, for what appears to be nothing.
+The newborn keeps sucking and practising latching, for what appears to be nothing.
 With each baby, I was always anxiously waiting for my milk to come in.
 With my fourth baby, it came in by about 4 days postpartum, which was a bit faster than my other three.

-I thought it would be helpful if I went over my steps in the hospital and at home that were a little different with this baby, which I think made a difference in how fast my milk supply came in.
+I thought it would be helpful if I went over my steps in the hospital and at home that was a little different with this baby, which I think made a difference in how fast my milk supply came in.

 you might also like: How I Lost 12 lbs By 10 Days Postpartum

 As soon as the baby arrives in my arms, I basically start working on latching and breastfeeding.
 I won’t stop until the baby figures out how to latch.
 This is key to ensuring your milk comes in fast.
 I make latching and sucking my top priority in the first few hours of birth.
 If you are having trouble, make sure to reach out to your lactation consultant that is usually available in the hospitals.
 The earlier you can get the baby to latch and practice sucking, the earlier your milk will start coming in.
 Your breasts need to be stimulated to encourage milk production, so get on this right away.
 That’s exactly what I do!